turingschool/backend-curriculum-site/module3/lessons/advanced_activerecord_redux.md

 end
 ```

----
+There's also a `count` method, but it (and other similar aggregate functions like `sum`, `average`, etc.) will return an integer or float in a way that doesn't allow us to dig down further.

-# Putting it All Together
+### Putting it All Together

-* Invoices with the highest total cost
+Using the methods we've explored up to this point, we should be able to get a collection of invoices with the highest total cost.

 ```ruby
 # On the Invoice model